tor-slettnes/common-core/docs/developing/style-guide-cpp.md

       std::string arg1,        // by value; the function receives a copy of `arg1`
-      std::string &arg2,       // by (`lvalue`) reference; the function can modify the caller's copy const std::string &arg3, // by constant reference; the function can view the caller's copy std::string &&arg4,      // by `rvalue` reference; the function takes a transient value std::string *arg5,       // by pointer; the function receives the memory location of the value const std:string *arg6); // by const pointer; same, but the function cannot modify the value
+      std::string &arg2,       // by (`lvalue`) reference; the function can modify the caller's copy const std::string &arg3, // by constant reference; the function can view the caller's copy std::string &&arg4,      // by `rvalue` reference; the function takes over a transient value std::string *arg5,       // by pointer; the function receives the memory location of the value const std:string *arg6); // by const pointer; same, but the function cannot modify the value
   ```